Jisshnu/Water-Quality-Detection/README.md

 # Water-Quality-Detection
-Firstly, instal the necessary packages.
+Firstly, install the necessary packages.
 Then, you have to run the TestWaterDetector.py file.

 This project is still under development :)